edwin/camel-native-gateway/readme.md

 - `GET /api/v1/products`: Proxies requests to the downstream product service (transforms path from "/v1/products" to "/product")

 ## Resilience Features

+### Request Tracing

+The gateway implements distributed tracing with the following headers:
+- `X-Trace-Id`: Unique identifier for the entire request chain
+- `X-Span-Id`: Identifier for this specific service's handling of the request
+- `X-Request-Id`: Unique identifier for this specific request

+These IDs are propagated to downstream services and included in log messages for easy correlation.

 ### Throttling